pks7205/Axon-Sales-Data-Analysis/README.md

 * **Interactive Dashboards:** We leverage PowerBI to create interactive and visually appealing dashboards and reports that provide valuable insights into sales performance.
 These dashboards include charts, graphs, and tables.
 * **Advanced Analytics:** SQL is used to perform advanced analytics on sales data, extracting actionable insights to drive improvements in sales strategies and operations.
 * **Real-time Access:** The solution allows management to access up-to-date dashboards and reports in real-time, enabling data-driven decision-making.

+  ## Project Steps:
+  * **Data Setup:** Create a MySQL database called "classicmodels" and load it into Power BI for analysis.
+* **Data Transformation:** Cleanse and transform data to ensure data quality.
+* **Dashboard Design:** Utilize PowerBI's capabilities to design intuitive dashboards and reports that provide a comprehensive view of sales data.
+* **Advanced Analytics:** Implement SQL queries for in-depth analysis and insight extraction.
+* **Testing and Debugging:** Thoroughly test the BI solution to ensure its functionality and address any issues.
+* **Deployment:** Deploy the BI solution to the sales team and management, ensuring user-friendliness and ease of adoption.